Clinics & Services

 Child Health Surveillance

-These are offered on a weekly basis and clinics are run by Dr Turner, Dr Vincent, Dr Thomason and our health visitor.
+These are offered on a weekly basis and clinics are run by Dr Turner, Dr Ruth Turner and Dr Thomason.
 Child health surveillance is sometimes combined with childhood immunisation and mum's post natal checks.

 .This surgery has facilities to perform minor surgery at the discretion of the relevant doctor.
 Dr Turner and Dr Thomason perform minor surgery and patients must see them in routine surgery before a minor operation can be arranged.